 In a test stage, you can add a Jenkins task to test your software application, and include post-processing test tools such as JUnit and JaCoCo, and more.

 In a production stage, you can integrate a cloud template in VMware Cloud Assembly that provisions your infrastructure, deploys your software to a Kubernetes cluster, and more.

 You can export your pipeline as a YAML file.
 Click Pipelines, click a pipeline card, then click .

 You can obtain an approval from another team member at specific points in your pipeline.

 - To require approval on a pipeline by including a user operation task in a pipeline, see How do I run a pipeline and see results.
 This task sends an email notification to the user who must review it.
 The reviewer must either approve or reject the approval before the pipeline can continue to run.
 If the User Operation task has an expiration timeout set in days, hours, or minutes, the required user must approve the pipeline before the task expires.
 Otherwise, the pipeline fails as expected.

 - In any stage of a pipeline, if a task or stage fails, you can have vRealize Automation Code Stream create a Jira ticket.
 See How do I create a Jira ticket in VMware Code Stream when a pipeline task fails.

-Pipelines can trigger when developers check in or review code, or when a build artifact is created or updated.
+Pipelines can trigger when developers check their code into the repository, or review code, or when it identifies a new or updated build artifact.